pytorch/text/docs/source/datasets.rst

         <https://pytorch.org/data/main/generated/torchdata.datapipes.iter.ShardingFilter.html>`_.
         You'll want to do that early in the datapipe, to avoid needlessly processing samples that eventually get dropped by the workers.
-      - All DDP workers work on the same number of samples.
-This can be done by limiting the size of the datapipe within each worker to ``len(datapipe) // num_ddp_workers``.
-This is similar to using ``drop_last=True``, but affects the DDP workers instead of the DataLoader workers.
+      - All DDP workers work on the same number of batches.
+One way to do this is to by limit the size of the datapipe within each worker to ``len(datapipe) // num_ddp_workers``, but this might not suit all use-cases.
       - The shuffling seed is the same across all workers.
 You might need to call ``torch.utils.data.graph_settings.apply_shuffle_seed(dp, rng)``
       - The suffling seed is different across epochs.